 What is Employee Engagement, Really?
-And What is a Good Employee Engagement Definition?
+And How does it Contribute to the Employee Experience?

 Employee engagement is the measure of how far an organization can go with the talent they have.
 For peak performance, culture and engagement go hand-in-hand.
 Culture is the difference between an ordinary group of people and a unified organization.
 Culture and Engagement are two parts of a transformational whole.

 A simplified way to look at it is culture is “the who” and engagement is “the what.”

 - Company personality